Swarna1310/202Project-Game/README.md

 received by the sensor intoa skeleton object that can be rendered in OpenGL as a stick figure.
 TheVideoframe class offers APIs to convert video frames received by the kinect into an OpenGL texture.

+## Researching on design patterns that can be applied for implementing various features of the game (Roshni, Issue 13)
+As per the GoF an Abstract factory pattern provides an interface for creating families of related objects without specifying their concrete classes.This has great applications in many domains including game design.
+Let us suppose I am creating a game like the famous "Need for speed".
+The game allows us to select various themes for game play.
+I could for example select a "rainy day" theme for one game and select a "sunny day" theme for a different game.
+To represent a "rainy day" I will need a cloudy sky, a wet road and rain drops all over my screen.
+However, to represent a "sunny day" I will need a clear sky, dry road and a clear, bright screen.
+The sky, road and screen are a family of related objects that I could bundle together.
+So in this game design, I will end up having something like iGameTheme interface.
+The RainyTheme and SunnyTheme classes will implement the iGameTheme interface to create concrete products sky, road and screen.
+This way when the concrete factories ("rainy day factory" or "sunny day factory") are passed as parameters to the game the corresponding road, sky and screen are generated in the game.
+This way I can have many more concrete factories implementing the abstract factory iGameTheme to have numerous themes for the game each generating a unique road, sky and screen specific to the theme I want.

 ##Research on Leap API & JavaFX(Issue 11)
 The Leap Motion API follows a simple architecture design.
 It is based on a listener design pattern where methods are called when certain actions are performed on the Leap Motion